RohitMoholkar/DISSERTATION_PROJECT./README.md

-## In this Repository, I have included the Final Dissertation Project of my Master's Degree.
+## In this repository, I have included the final dissertation project of my master's degree.

 ### Project Description.
 - Project Name: **PREDICTIVE MODELING AND TEAM PERFORMANCE ANALYSIS IN IPL.**